-The worldwide prevalence of the UCL/P is 0.5-3 cases per 1000 births (2).
+The worldwide estimation of the UCLP prevalence indicated 0.5-3 number of cases per 1000 births (2).
 Genetic and local factors are the etiology of this problem (2).
 Moreover, the frequency of this deformity differs among people in terms of gender, population, and maternal features.
-The female/ male ratio in children with UCL/P is 1:2, and it is more common in the Caucasian population (2).
-The cleft of lip or palate is the fourth most common craniofacial abnormalities in Iranian children with a rate of 2.14 patients per 1000 births (3).
+The female/male ratio in children with UCLP is 1:2, and it is more common in the Caucasian population (2).
+The cleft of lip/palate is the fourth most common craniofacial abnormalities in Iranian children with a rate of 2.14 patients per 1000 births (3).

-Rhinoplasty for UCL/P patients is very complicated and should be performed with caution due to the complex nature of the unilateral cleft nasal deformity.
-There are several surgical approaches to correct the cleft lip tissue; however, wide and bilateral clefts have remained a remarkable challenge (4).
-For this reason, presurgical infant orthopedics were introduced to manage the floating premaxilla and align the alveolar bone of maxilla (5).
-Grayson et al. introduced presurgical nasoalveolar molding (PNAM) in 1999 in which the alveolar segments and deformed lower lateral cartilages are repositioned via active molding prior to the primary cheiloplasty.
-The main goals of PNAM therapy are the correction of the normal arc of alveolar segments and decrease the cleft gap.
+Rhinoplasty for UCL/P patients is very complicated and should be performed with caution due to the complex nature of unilateral cleft nasal deformity.
+There are several surgical approaches to correct the cleft lip tissue; however, wide and bilateral clefts had remained still a remarkable challenge (4).
+For this reason, pre-surgical infant orthopedics were introduced to manage the floating premaxilla and align the alveolar bone of maxilla (5).
+Firstly, Grayson et al. introduced pre-surgical nasoalveolar molding (PNAM) in 1999 in which the alveolar segments and deformed lower lateral cartilages is repositioned via active molding prior to the primary cheiloplasty.
+The main goals of PNAM therapy are the correction of the alveolar segments as a normal arc and decrease the cleft gap.

 The PNAM helps to gradually shift nasal tissues to their normal positions (5).
-It is supposed that nasoalveolar molding (NAM) has a positive effect on lowering the tension on the lip and helps to simplify or even eliminates the subsequent orthodontic treatment (4, 6).
+It is supposed that NAM has a positive effect on the decrease of the tension on the lip and helps to simplify or even eliminates the subsequent orthodontic treatment (4, 6).
 This approach was considered as the early intervention for UCL/P children in the 1960s and 1970s (7, 8).

 The use of nasoalveolar molding has increased over the past two decades.
-So far, several attempts have been made to assess the efficacy of PNAM for the nasal deformity (9-12).
-Although the use of NAM increased to improve UCL/P patients, its effect is still a matter of discussion.
-The reason for this is a small number of long-term randomized, double-blind controlled trials, which drew a comparison between the patients with NAM therapy and those without it or the comparison of the effectiveness of this approach with other presurgical neonatal orthopedics.
+So far, several attempts have been made to assess the efficacy of PNAM for nasal deformity (9-12).
+Although the use of NAM is increased to improve UCL/P patients, the effect of nasoalveolar molding is still challenging.
+The reason for this is that there is a small number addressing long-term randomized double-blind controlled trial, which drew a comparison between the patients with NAM therapy and those without NAM or the comparison of the effectiveness of this approach with other pre-surgical neonatal orthopedics.
 Moreover, there is insufficient scientific evidence on the long-term effect of NAM.